-CIS-115 Intro to Prog & Logic
+CIS-115 Intro to Programming & Logic

 This course introduces computer programming and problem solving in a structured program logic environment.
 Topics include language syntax, data types, program organization, problem solving methods, algorithm design, and logic control structures.
 Upon completion, students should be able to use top-down algorithm design and implement algorithmic solutions in a programming language.
 This course has been approved for transfer under the CAA as a general education course in Mathematics (Quantitative).
 This course has been approved for transfer under the ICAA as a general education course in Mathematics (Quantitative).
 Classroom Hours (2.00), Lab/Shop Hours (3.00).
-Requisite courses:

-Take One Set: Set 1: DMA-010, DMA-020, DMA-030, and DMA-040; Set 2: DMA-025 and DMA-040; Set 3: MAT-121; Set 4: MAT-171 (Required, Previous).
+Take One Set: Set 1: DMA-010, DMA-020, DMA-030, and DMA-040; Set 2: DMA-025 and DMA-040; Set 3: MAT-121; Set 4: MAT-171; Set 5: MAT-003; Set 6: BSP-4003 (Required, Previous).